Our Global Gourmet recipe series is designed to bring the foods we loved while traveling into our own kitchens and onto our dinner tables.

-We wanted to make it easy for you to bring those flavors home with you, by showing you how incredibly easy it is to make scrumptious, pillowy soft gnocchi at home.
-We learned to make this recipe during a cooking class in Tuscany by Cook Eat Discover.
+It’s actually quite easy to make scrumptious, pillowy soft gnocchi at home.
+We learned to make this recipe during a cooking class in Tuscany by Cook Eat Discover and we’ve made it dozens of times since, with fantastic results.

 How to Make Italian Gnocchi